tdickman/kubernetes-cron/README.md

+# Deprecated

+[Cron Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) are now supported natively in Kubernetes as a beta feature.
+Please use this instead of this repository.

+---

 This is a basic implementation of the Kubernetes CronJob spec.
 It is intended to be used temporarily on clusters where alpha resources cannot be enabled, such as GKE until CronJobs exit